Pre-Listing Inspections for Sellers

 The inspection specializes in areas where unexpected repairs are frequently found.
 One or more these items can be expensive to repair.
-The Pre-Sale inspection will eliminate last minute surprises that can kill a sale or make negotiations rough.
-The following is the list of areas covered in the Pre-Sale Inspection.
+The Pre-Listing inspection will eliminate last minute surprises that can kill a sale or make negotiations rough.
+The following is the list of areas covered in the Pre-Listing Inspection.

 - Check for abnormal signs of settlement that may require foundation repair.